Mykola-Lopushenko/portfolio-project-Mykola.Lopushenko/README.md

 * An **init method** that initializes any data members
 * A method called **get_game_state** that just returns 'UNFINISHED', 'TANGERINE_WON', 'AMETHYST_WON'.
 * A method called **make_move** that takes two parameters - strings that represent the square moved from and the square moved to.
 For example, make_move('b2', 'b4').
 If the square being moved from does not contain a piece belonging to the player whose turn it is, or if the piece cannot legally move to the **indicated target square**, or if the game has already been won, then it should **just return False**.
 Otherwise, it should make the indicated move, update whose turn it is, and return True.
+    * If a player tries to move a sliding piece past a piece on its path, that doesn't mean the sliding piece stops at the blocking piece.
+It just means the move is illegal.
+    * If a player tries to move any piece past the edge of the board, that doesn't mean the piece stops at the edge of the board.
+It just means the move is illegal.

 You're not required to have a function that prints the board, but you will probably find it very useful for testing purposes.